BondoS/template-engine/README.md

-- Basic template engine with implemented with Typescript
+- Basic template engine implemented with Typescript

 - You need to pass a string and an object with replacements
 - Example: